 44/75 for the Hazard Perception

-Failing one or the other will result in failure.
+Failing one or the other will fail.
 You will need to pass both parts.

 You can buy the DVD from most high street bookshops.
 It is also available to order online or over the phone from The Stationery Office.